iusethemouse/undercast-bot/README.md

 [@undercast_bot](https://t.me/undercast_bot)

+**Active development has been paused with a planned transition to the [Pyrogram](https://docs.pyrogram.org/) framework in the future.**

 A minimalist bot that makes it easy to:

 - Search for podcasts using any related term: podcast name, artist, topic, genre.